apache/arrow-rs/arrow/README.md

 println!("{:?}", array.value(1));
 ```

-NOTE: We plan to deprecate and make these modules private as part of a follow on release, as part of our journey of redesigning this crate.

 ## Building for WASM

 In order to compile Arrow for Web Assembly (the `wasm32-unknown-unknown` WASM target), you will likely need to turn off this crate's default features and use the `js` feature.